cloudflavor/tooler/README.md

 bootstrap running containers with systemd-nspawn with the help of Docker.

-First edit the `Dockerfile` to your liking - by default its only a bare docker hub opensuse:leap image.
+First edit the `Dockerfile` to your liking - by default it's only a bare docker hub opensuse:leap image.

 `sudo make build` - This will build the `Dockerfile` creating a systemd-nspawn